1311-hack/GFG-POTD-Solutions/README.md

 # GFG-POTD-Solutions

 Geeks for Geeks - Problem of the day (POTD) solutions with proper explanation.

-The solution including the explation will be uploaded everyday at 3pm IST.
+The solution including the explanation will be uploaded everyday at 3pm IST.

 All the solutions are in python.